boardintelligence/kvm-crate/README.md

 above is compatible with the setup descrived in the previous paragraph.

-The *configure-kvm-server* function in the *api* namespace can be used as a convenience method to perform the KVM server setup.
+The *configure-kvm-server* function in the *api* namespace can be used as a convenience method to perform the KVM server setup (as apart to manually using lift).
 Note it will make the network changes made on the KVM server come into effect 1 minute after it has run (via the at command).
 This is because the network changes will cause our connection to drop and signal an error.
-To avoid this we delay execution until after we have disconnected from the host. **NOTE: if you mess up the ovs-vsctl steps it's quite possible to lock yourself out of the remote machine so please take extra special care making sure it will run cleanly since you may not get a 2nd shot!**.
+To avoid this we delay execution until after we have disconnected from the host. **NOTE: if you mess up the ovs-vsctl steps it's quite possible to lock yourself out of the remote machine so please take extra special care making sure it will run cleanly since you may not get a 2nd shot if you don't have console access to the host!**.

-You can use the *configure-kvm-server* function in your own functions to create more complete functions that do more than just the KVM server configuration. as its last step since as part of For example this is how we setup newly ordered Hetzner servers as KVM servers:
+You can use the *configure-kvm-server* function in your own functions to create more complete functions that do more than just the KVM server configuration.
+For example this is how we setup newly ordered Hetzner servers as KVM servers:

     (defn configure-hetzner-kvm-server